BabylonJS/Documentation/content/communityExtensions/treeGenerators/quickTreeGenerator.md

 The function QuickTreeGenerator uses a sphere with randomized vertices to generate a tree.

-A demo can be found at: <Playground id="#LG3GS#107" title="Quick Tree Generator Example" description="Simple example of the quick tree generator."/>
+A demo can be found at: <Playground id="/#XG2DFK" title="Quick Tree Generator Example" description="Simple example of the quick tree generator."/>

 ## How to use it.

 Clone or copy the file https://github.com/BabylonJS/Extensions/tree/master/TreeGenerators/QuickTreeGenerator

-Before using check your version of BABYLONJS versions 2.2 and earlier require line 8 to be active, comment line 9 instead BABYLON 2.3 or later leave as is.

-call the function

 ```
 var tree = QuickTreeGenerator(sizeBranch, sizeTrunk, radius, trunkMaterial, leafMaterial, scene);